mountain biking maps

 Directions to trailhead(s):

-Ride 1 - Spooner Lake - from Incline Village head south for 11.5 miles on Hwy.
+From Incline Village head south for 11.5 miles on Hwy.
 28. The entrance to Spooner Lake is on the left.
 From Stateline, NV, head north on Hwy.
 50 for 12 miles.
 Go left on Hwy.
 28. The entrance to Spooner Lake is a half mile up on your right.